Warning: this video contains strobe lights and strobe-like effects at 0:30-0:40, 1:15-1:40, 12:20-13:55, 14:50-15:00, and 21:15-22:05.

 I’d never been to Sound Factory in 2003, though I’d certainly heard of it.
-Located at 618 West 46th Street, the club had somehow survived Giuliani’s draconian “quality of life” purge and had become a weekend afterhours mecca for thousands of people who were slavishly devoted to cargo pants and a house DJ named Jonathan Peters.
-Known for marathon sets that began Saturday nights and crept into the small hours of Monday mornings, True Life presents Peters as a figure who is worshipped, lusted after, resented and revered in equal measure.
-Because he simultaneously occupies the roles of pied piper and totally unremarkable floating signifier, Peters’ skill as a DJ is rendered absolutely meaningless.
-He is instead turned into a reflective surface on which we can examine the mental illness of a pair of Long Island club rats, a spikey-haired night owl more interesting for the insane arc of emotions he inspires in strangers than for the music he plays (of which we hear exactly 0 minutes and 0 seconds).
+Located at 618 West 46th Street, the club had somehow survived Giuliani’s draconian “quality of life” purge and had become a weekend after-hours mecca for thousands of people who were slavishly devoted to cargo pants and a house DJ named Jonathan Peters.
+Known for his marathon sets that began Saturday nights and crept into the small hours of Monday mornings, True Life presents Peters as a figure who is worshipped, lusted after, resented and revered in equal measure.
+Because he simultaneously occupies the roles of pied piper and totally unremarkable floating signifier, Peters’s skill as a DJ is rendered absolutely meaningless, and he is instead turned into a reflective surface in which we can examine the mental illness of a pair of Long Island club rats.

-Peters’ himself does not mince words when he appears briefly on screen to discuss his relationship with his Number One Fan.
-She scares him, he tells us after reading a stanza of poetry she wrote to him and explaining in pressured words that he worries she will kill him.
-Her insistence has begun to read as threatening, her devotion edging perilously close to stalking.
-Loitering outside of Peters’ Manhattan home in a lowcut sundress and wide brimmed hat worthy of Barbie, Patricia hisses into her cell phone when her would-be lover sends her directly to the purgatory of voicemail.
+Peters himself does not mince words when he appears briefly on screen to discuss his relationship with his Number One Fan.
+She scares him, he tells us after reading a stanza of poetry she wrote to him, and explaining in pressured words that he worries she will kill him.
+Her insistence has begun to read as threatening, her devotion lurching perilously close to something that feels legally actionable.
+Loitering outside of Peters’s Manhattan home in a low-cut sundress and a wide brimmed hat that reminds me of Barbie, Patricia hisses into her cell phone when her would-be lover sends her directly to the purgatory of voicemail (MTV, you know you gave her that phone number!).
 “Fuck you, JP,” she says before laughing in her good-natured way and inhaling a cloud of smoke off of an abused looking square of tin foil.
 “I don’t think he deserves to see me today.”

-There are, of course, other characters of note in I’m a Clubber; a tanned woman with hair like a stuffed lion named Genaire, who helps dress Patricia for some hellish after-after hours club despite proclaiming to the cameras and the world that she herself has not slept in 85 hours.
+There are, of course, other characters of note in I’m a Clubber: a tanned woman with hair like a stuffed lion named Genaire, who helps dress Patricia for some hellish after-after hours club despite proclaiming to the cameras and the world that she herself has not slept in 3 days.
 Poor Pete from Ronkonkoma, who dreams of being a DJ, but is also so tired from going out to worship Jonathan Peters that he is completely unable to be on time for anything in his real life.
-They’re alright, I guess, but they’re no Patricia.
+There is a girl who goes directly from church to Sound Factory, and another who daubs at the wounds she gave herself while safety pinning a towel to her body in lieu of actual clothing.
+They’re alright, I guess, but none of them compare to Patricia.

 I watched a seemingly homemade documentary about Sound Factory to see if it could tell me what I’m a Clubber could not, if it could possibly begin to explain the appeal of a place that always seemed to me as though its floors must be sticky with Red Bull, its bathrooms a graveyard of carelessly discarded angel wings and miniature Ziplock bags.
 A pigtailed young lady named Angela tried her best.
 Looking to all the world like a down-market Chloe Sevigny, Angela chewed an invisible piece of gum while intoning “the mood is like, so intense, and the balloons and stuff make it really festive.”
-The camera panned to semi-nude person draped in tinsel, and I guess it seemed festive enough.
+The camera panned to a semi-nude person draped in tinsel, and I guess it seemed festive enough.
 A man named Danny in a Zorro mask banged two light-up plastic balls together.
 “I come here every week dressed as Zorro,” Danny says, “just CHILLIN’.
 I do crazy things here.
 I do flips, I roll around just doin… I play with my toys, yo, just havin’ a blast and that’s the way it goes.
 You’ll always see me here dressed as Zorro,” he says, eyes flashing beneath the wavy brim of a bucket hat.
 “For real, though.”
-It was old fashioned and stupid, and it made me feel ashamed for everyone.
+I laughed, but I didn’t feel anything.
+Danny and Angela seemed artificial and dusty, and I thought of Patricia, whose real life lay smoldering in a clam shell while she applied her individual false eyelashes and did her best to avoid an encounter with the future.

 Part of the thrill of first watching I’m a Clubber was that it appeared a beat too late.
-No longer cloaked in the synthetic costume of transgression, all-night partying suddenly looked exhausting and antique—it looked like a pile of damp bandanas, like an overflowing garbage can flickering with the anemic light of 4,000 dying glowsticks.
-It seemed a strange thing that people in 2003 still bothered to snort piles of K off of communal bathroom vanities or enjoy a 7am candy flip with strangers.
-I’d moved to New York in 1996, and had spent hours reading and re-reading Michael Musto’s column in the Village Voice in which the writer first intimated and later confirmed that clubland’s crowned prince of bad behavior was officially a murderer.
-By the time the full details of Michael Alig’s crime made it to the likes of me, it appeared as though New York nightlife had been eclipsed by the drama of its own notoriety; places like Sound Factory suddenly became depressing architectural relics, obsolete pleasure centers that represented a moment of American culture that was permanently wedged—tchotchke-like— between the Gulf War and September 11th.
+No longer cloaked in the synthetic costume of transgression, all-night partying suddenly looked exhausting and antique—it looked like a pile of discolored bandanas, like an overflowing garbage can flickering with the anemic light of 4,000 dying glowsticks.
+By 2003, New York nightlife had been eclipsed by the drama of its own notoriety (Michael Alig, everyone is looking at you); places like Sound Factory suddenly became depressing architectural relics, obsolete pleasure centers that represented a moment of American culture that was permanently wedged—tchotchke-like— between the Gulf War and September 11th.
+It seems fitting, I suppose, that people maintained the fantasy that they could return to the halcyon freedom of the dance floor, that they could candy flip their problems away with Danny or Angela, and then drive back to Ronkonkoma with a hangover and a dazzling tale of another wasted night.